nandeeshwar-p/Doc-xOTB-Angular/README.md

 # Doc-xOTB-Angular-Doc
-This is an application to showcase/demo the components that are part of the "edge-xotb-ng" library. https://github.com/ERS-HCL/xOTB-Angular
+This is an application to showcase/demo the components that are part of the "ng-xotb" library. https://github.com/ERS-HCL/xOTB-Angular

 ## Development server